Using Terraform to deploy Flink App or Statement¶

 There are two approaches to manage Confluent Platform Kafka cluster in the same Terraform workspace:

-But Terraform plugin also support Flink statement deployments on Confluent Cloud.
+Terraform plugin supports Flink compute pool creation and Flink statement deployments on Confluent Cloud.

 Pre-requisites¶